Here are a few things to consider as you get ready for the new year.

 It's that time of year, when open enrollment is behind you and budget season is wrapping up.
 Performance management is a few months away.
-With the holidays behind you, things invariably are primed to pick back up soon.
+Once the holidays are behind you, things invariably will be primed to pick back up.
 Why not use this brief window of calm to introduce administrative changes that can ease the volume of workforce planning in coming months?

 Boost Employee Claim Volumes With Benefit Reminders

-The beginning of a new year are great opportunities to remind employees of benefit changes implemented during open enrollment that will take effect.
+The beginning of a new year provides a great opportunity to remind employees of benefit changes implemented during open enrollment that will take effect.
 A little up-front work can prepare employees for that new vendor or benefit.

 Take time to explain holistically the collective tax benefits of offerings like health savings accounts, 401(k) offerings and flexible spending accounts.
 The beginning of the new is the perfect time to raise employee awareness of the total value proposition of organizational benefits.

 Build Momentum in Advance of the New Year